vernillen/DA-AJ2122/Scrapers (Docker)/README.md

 => WHEN WORKING OUTSIDE PYTHON
 (Or run packages.sh to make sure every package is installed)
-- Make sure every Redis & MongoDB containers are pulled (Execute dockercon.sh)
+- Make sure every Redis & MongoDB containers are pulled (Execute dockercon.bat)
-- Make sure Redis & MongoDB containers are running (Execute MongoContainer.sh & RedisContainer.sh)
+- Make sure Redis & MongoDB containers are running (Execute MongoContainer.bat & RedisContainer.bat)

 Every other library is probably already installed on your machine.
 If not, use '! python -m pip install PACKAGENAME' to install it.